Lulzx/tanstack-bun/README.md

 # TanStack Suite + Bun (No Vite, No Nitro)

-A full-featured TanStack setup with SSR using **only Bun's native APIs**.
+A minimal, novel setup for TanStack Router with SSR using only Bun's native APIs.
 Includes 8 TanStack libraries with TanStack Start-like features.

 ## What's Different?